 Read this Vatican city travel blog for details about how to travel there, what’s the best time to visit etc. Also, know things like who lives in there, what is its population, was anyone born there, where does the pope sleep, and more.

-I mean how can you, in God’s name, feel anything tranquil in a place where all you get to see is a crowd of people pouring in, and guards constantly shouting “no talking, no pictures”.
+I mean how can you, in God’s name, feel anything tranquil in a place where all you get to see is a crowd of people pouring in, and guards constantly shouting “No talking, no pictures”?
 This particularly makes everything impossible if you are a blogger visiting with the intention to write a Vatican City travel blog, just like I did.

 Take an exclusive VIP skip the crowded tour carried out before the opening hours (for the general public).

 Private Vatican City tours like the one I ended up doing were usually reserved for celebrities, royals, and politicians.
 But almost a decade ago, it opened its gates to the general public and those who wish to pay a little extra and escape the crowds.
 And this time, as I travelled through Rome, I ended up being one among them.

-Also, read this planning Europe trip from India blog and budget travel tips for Europe if you are interested in such quicky tips relating to Europe.
+Also, read this planning Europe trip from India blog and budget travel tips for Europe if you are interested in such quick tips relating to Europe.
 You may also be interested in seeing these Europe pictures.

-I booked my early morning Skip The Crowds Vatican city tour (for a little extra cost than what an ordinary walking tour costs) with a tour company called Musement who claim to have their guides hand-picked, with an academic background in Archaeology, Art History, etc, and with that, someone whose knowledge of the Roman history is no less profound.
+I booked my early morning Skip The Crowds Vatican city tour (for a little extra cost than what an ordinary walking tour costs) with a tour company called Musement which claims to have their guides hand-picked, with an academic background in Archaeology, Art History, etc, and with that, someone whose knowledge of the Roman history is no less profound.
 And it turned out that they delivered exactly what they promised.